Transport Secretary calls for P&O Ferries boss to quit

 Grant Shapps said chief executive Peter Hebblethwaite should resign after his ‘brazen’ comments about ‘knowingly breaking the law’.

-Transport Secretary Grant Shapps has said the boss of P&O Ferries should resign after his “brazen” and “breathtaking” comments about “knowingly breaking the law”.
+Transport Secretary Grant Shapps has called for the boss of P&O Ferries to resign after his “brazen” comments about “knowingly breaking the law” and vowed to force the company to “U-turn” and pay its crews the minimum wage.

-It comes after chief executive Peter Hebblethwaite admitted the company broke employment law when it sacked 800 workers without notice.
+It comes after chief executive Peter Hebblethwaite admitted the ferry giant broke employment law when it sacked 800 workers without notice.

 The Transport Secretary told Sky News on Friday: “I thought what the boss of P&O said yesterday about knowingly breaking the law was brazen and breathtaking, and showed incredible arrogance.